Learn the second most spoken language in the world – Learn Hindi

 Our Services in the tour cost Includes:

-3. Rickshaw Drive in Delhi, Elephant Ride in Amber if available !
+3. Rickshaw Drive in Delhi, Elephant Ride in Amber if available!

-4. Services of qualified local guide (English speaking) at every place of sightseeing as well as a tour escort during the complete travel.
+4. Services of a qualified local guide (English speaking) at every place of sightseeing as well as a tour escort during the complete travel.

 5. Arrangement of a spacious hall where the language classes will take place.

-6. Qualified English speaking Hindi teacher.
+6. Qualified English-speaking Hindi teacher.

 9. Cooking class, Yoga and Ayurveda classes, study material.